mfcollins3/mfcollins3.github.com/_posts/2012-05-18-implementing-a-git-http-server.md

 tags:
 - git
 ---
+In this post, I will look at the Git smart HTTP protocol and will demonstrate how to create a web application that can host and serve Git repositories to users.
+Demonstrations will be shown using Node.js.

 Introduction
 ------------
 GitHub is a marvelous website and I use it almost every day.
 It's great that we